 - Non-adjustable sidebars may be too low for tall runners

 4. Sunny Health & Fitness SF-T7603

 This minimalist-style treadmill has a strong steel frame but is still lightweight.
-It also features a soft-drop system which makes it incredibly easy to fold and unfold, and wheels for easy moving around.
+It features a soft-drop system which makes it incredibly easy to fold and unfold, with wheels for easy moving around.

 There’s nothing fancy about this treadmill, but it does the job quite well.
 With 3 incline levels and 9 programs, you’ll get a decent workout and be able to keep track of all the important stats while you’re going.

 Being extremely lightweight is considered an advantage if you want to move it around the house.
 But it may be too light or small for runners who are taller or larger.

 - Quick-reach buttons on handrails